 After this process they were considered to be “born again”.

 In their culture, a person entered the mikveh pool and immersed themselves.
 No other person baptized you as in our modern churches.
 However, there was a witness present.

-Disciples were always baptized in the name of their Rabbi.
-Hence, we read in the New Testament (Brit Hadashah) that disciples were baptized in the name of John, because he was their Rabbi (Teacher) and being immersed in his name meant that they had taken his “yoke”, teachings and instructions, upon themselves, and were now following and practicing what he taught.
-When Yeshua came, John instructed his disciples to leave him and to follow Yeshua.
+We read in the New Testament (Brit Hadashah) that disciples were baptized into the baptism of John, a baptism of repentance.
+When Yeshua came John instructed his disciples to leave him and to follow Yeshua.
 These disciples would then “mikveh” themselves in the name of their new Rabbi, Yeshua.

 This process of being baptized is a very serious issue.
 When we are baptized in the name of Yeshua, we are announcing to the world that we are accepting His teachings and instructions, and that our goal in life is to be just like our Rabbi, Yeshua.
 It is a sign that we have accepted the Renewd Covenant.